Test Assessing Secondary Completion

 The Test Assessing Secondary Completion, or TASC, was an alternative to a United States high school diploma, that was discontinued on December 31, 2021.
 It had been chosen by the states of New York and Indiana as a replacement for the GED exam, effective January 2, 2014.

-The TASC is administered by Data Recognition Corp. and was created by McGraw-Hill Education.
+The TASC was created by McGraw-Hill Education and administered by Data Recognition Corp.

-As of July 2016, the TASC is approved in 13 states in the US.
+As of July 2016, the TASC was approved in 13 states in the US.